ThomasLegleu/RoboND-Rover-Project/writeup_template.md

 ![alt text](images/3.JPG)

 6- Things to finesse.
-In general I was pleased with the overall performance of the rover.
-With more time it would be fun to investigate the logic to return home and work on a more sophisticated data structure to deal with the steering, forward, picking up a rock being stuck etc...
-It is also apparent that things like map fidelity and the steering anlge could be tweaked for better overall performance.
+With more time it would be fun to investigate the logic to return home and work on a more sophisticated data structure to deal with the steering, forward, stop, picking up a rock, being stuck, and etc...
+It is also apparent that things like map fidelity and the steering angle could be tweaked for better overall performance.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**